 - Academic Literacies: A course in academic reading and writing.
 Feedback on content, organization, and cohesion is a fundamental component of the course, and opportunity is given for reading, writing, and incorporating sources in a variety of genres.

-- Electives: Applied English for Science, Applied English for Humanities, Applied English U.S. Institutions, Foundations of English Spelling, Foundations of English Reading, Foundation English Modern Topics.
+- A choice of two (2) electives: Applied English for Science, Applied English for Humanities, Applied English U.S. Institutions, Interfaith Leadership, Intercultural Communication & Development, Foundations of English Spelling, Foundations of English Reading, Foundation English Modern Topics.

 How will I know which courses to take?

 The IECP currently only has two upper-intermediate and advanced levels.
 New students are placed using the Duolingo exam, and then level appropriateness is re-evaluated at the start of each semester via an in-class diagnostic exam.
-The IECP uses a set curriculum, so students are only able to choose Special Topics courses, and the availability of Special Topics courses vary each semester.
-Depending on the Duolingo and diagnostic results students will be placed in one of the following levels:
+Depending on the Placement Exam and in-class diagnostic results, students will be placed in one of the following levels:

 Will I use computers as a part of my study?

 Yes.
 IECP instructors often use computer-based activities to help students improve their English.
 IECP students may also use all other student computer labs on campus.
 We strongly recommend that IECP students have a laptop or tablet; cell phones are inadequate for IECP study and for accessing course materials.

 What will be expected of me if I become an IECP student?

 - read the IECP Handbook carefully.
 Ask faculty or staff if you have questions.

 - read and understand the syllabus for each IECP course.

 - check their PSU email account every day.